Eliza-Mata/BIS15W2022_emata/lab1/lab1_hw.Rmd

 **1. Please complete the [class survey](https://forms.gle/hh5hmzTZgLYxkP7W9) if you have not already done so.**

 **2. What is the difference between R and RStudio?
 What is GitHub and why is it useful to programmers?**
-Answer: R is a programing language while R studio is a system that uses R.
+Answer: R is a programming language while R studio is a system that uses R. Github is a website and application that organizes files and records changes in codes.

 **3. Navigate to my [BIS15L](https://github.com/jmledford3115/BIS15LW2022_jledford) repository on GitHub.
 Notice that near the bottom there is a nice, clean description of the repository.
 You want this on your repository!
 It is built by making edits to the `README.md` file using the RMarkdown conventions.
 Edit your repository's `README.md` file so that you have a clean informative description, including your email address.
 Be creative!
 You don't need to just copy mine.
 There are lots of examples online.**

 **4. Calculate the following expressions.
 Be sure to include each one in a separate code chunk.**